This post may contain affiliate links. Please see my disclosure policy for details.

 3. You can learn all about the history of folk magic & healing

-They practised natural healing, charming, fortunetelling and were often called on for enchantments in affairs of the heart.
+They practiced natural healing, charming, fortunetelling and were often called on for enchantments in affairs of the heart.

 They would make potions, poultices, talismans and write inscriptions for protection that people could carry with them.